 - Products listed: 10M

 Wayfair is a large and fast growing marketplace dedicated to “a zillion things” home-related.
-Categories range from furniture, linens, décor and kitchenware to home office furniture, home improvement, and patio.
+You can shop there for furniture, linens, décor and kitchenware, home improvement, office furniture, and patio.
 If you sell home products online, Wayfair is a top US marketplace for you to consider.

 Wayfair operates as a fulfillment channel, where the merchant dropships the order for Wayfair.
-This means Wayfair will buy products from merchants and market them online at Wayfair.com.
 Customers’ online orders will be forwarded to the merchant.
-The merchant then fills the order and ships it to the customer with a Wayfair packing slip.
+The merchant then fulfills the order from their dropshipper and sends it to the customer with a Wayfair packing slip.

 As with most fulfillment channels, listings will need to be created directly on Wayfair, and pricing has to be negotiated with your Wayfair PCA.